Shelpin/aeternalsv2/tech_plan_24_03.md

 6. Added retry mechanisms to the plugin initialization
 7. Enhanced our understanding of the ElizaOS plugin lifecycle and runtime structure

+**Additional Key Insights (Latest):**
+- We've discovered a fundamental mismatch between the ElizaOS `IAgentRuntime` interface definition and the actual runtime object structure
+- Our detailed diagnostics confirm that the runtime has necessary data as direct properties (`agentId`) rather than methods (`getAgentId()`)
+- We've designed an adapter pattern solution that bridges the interface/implementation gap while maintaining type safety

 Despite these advancements, we still face challenges with runtime method access, as our plugin is unable to properly interact with critical runtime methods like `getAgentId` and `getLogger` even though they exist in the prototype chain.
+The latest investigation reveals this is because the runtime object structure doesn't match the interface contract — instead of methods, it provides direct properties.

 This document serves as both an implementation guide and a knowledge repository for the project, ensuring that future work can be carried out with a clear understanding of the system's architecture and current state.